InformationAsymmetry/.github/profile/README.md

 # Technology Missionary

-* 🪅: don't be a Piñata, go for cowboy style
+* 🧡: don't become a node, go for cowboy style
 * 🏴‍☠️: what the world wants, the world gets
 * 📙: if enough people believe it, it's true
 * Jair: He also shines